arpabet/beans/README.md

 // Extend method does not transfer ownership of beans from parent to child context, you would need to close parent context separatelly, after child parent.Close()
 ```

+### Level

+After extending context, we can end up with hierarchy of contexts, therefore we need levels in API to understand how deep we need to retrieve beans from parent contexts.

+Lookup level defines how deep we will go in to beans:
+* level 0: look in the current context, if not found then look in the parent context and so on (default)
+* level 1: look only in the current context
+* level 2: look in the current context in union with the parent context
+* level 3: look in union of current, parent, parent of parent contexts
+* and so on.
+* level -1: look in union of all contexts.

 ### Contributions